Apache Kafka

 Kubernetes Secrets, cloud secret managers, CI/CD variables, and Kafka platform secrets

-deployment manifests, Helm values, integration tests, and committed client configs
+Deployment manifests, Helm values, integration tests, client configs, and application repositories

 Notes